 Before joining Newcastle in 2018, I taught at Bangor University.
 I was promoted to Reader in 2023 and served as Director of Impact and Engagement for the School of Modern Languages (2019–2025), as well as Theme Lead for “Defining and Experiencing Cities” at the Centre for Researching Cities (2020-2025).
 I am currently a co-Director of the Centre for Researching Cities.
 In these roles, I seek to foster interdisciplinary and community-based conversations around urban belonging, spatial justice and ecological care.

 My current projects reflect this commitment.
 I am preparing a monograph which examines the visual ecologies of Grand Paris.
-Additionally, along with participants at The Comfrey Project in Gateshead and together with artists, designers and community coordinators, I produced The Comfrey Almanac—an illustrated book which explores their urban community garden as a site for reestablishing rootedness through practices of social and ecological care.
+Additionally, along with the volunteer co-authors at The Comfrey Project in Gateshead and together with artists, designers and community coordinators, I produced The Comfrey Almanac—an illustrated book which explores their urban community garden as a site for reestablishing rootedness through practices of social and ecological care.

 Affiliations